pmean/build-website/text/07/WorkshopHandouts.md

 Here is a description of the handouts that I will use and the topics I will cover.
-I always start by reminding people that they can find my class handouts on the web and that I don\'t use PowerPoint.
+I always start by reminding people that they can find my class handouts on the web and that I don't use PowerPoint.

 -   [Stats: About this handout](../training/extras/brief.htm)